United States intelligence budget: Components

 Experts estimate that total spending on American military and non-military intelligence during the Cold War peaked at $71 billion (in 2013 dollars) in the late 1980s.
 By 1994 spending for the non-military National Intelligence Program (NIP) had declined to $43.4 billion.
 Fiscal 2013 intelligence spending exceeded the Cold War peak, at $52.6 billion for NIP in the black budget and $23 billion for military intelligence programs.
 In constant dollars it is about double the estimated 2001 budget and 25% greater than the 2006 budget.
 From the September 11 attacks on the United States in 2001 to 2013, the government has spent more than $500 billion on intelligence.

-National Intelligence Program (NIP)
+National Intelligence Program

 The National Intelligence Program, under budgetary control of the DNI, comprises the agencies and programs formerly under the National Foreign Intelligence Program.
 This adjustment was made to better include domestic intelligence programs and intelligence arms of the Department of Homeland Security.
 According to the classified budget documents leaked by Edward Snowden in 2013, the NIP is distributed among agencies in the following manner: This is an unverifiable source, noting that the original source is allegedly classified by the US Government.
 Original documents to verify this information are unavailable.

-Military Intelligence Program (MIP)

 In September 2005, the Military Intelligence Program was established by combining all of the agencies formerly under the Joint Military Intelligence Program (JMIP) and most of the program from the former Tactical Intelligence and Related Activities (TIARA) group.